Why You Should be Claiming that Refund

 Billshark

 Founded in 2016, Billshark is one of the more established players in the bill negotiation space.
-Their pitch is simple: you send them your bills for services like cable, internet, and mobile phones, and their team of negotiators calls the providers to get you a lower rate or one-time credits for things like service outages.
-The ideal user is someone who hates negotiating but knows they're probably overpaying.
-Billshark gained a lot of visibility after appearing on Shark Tank, and they've built a reputation for being effective, though sometimes the back-and-forth communication can feel a bit slow which is a definite frustration when you want a quick resolution.
-This is the service you turn to when you notice your Spectrum or Comcast bill has gone up for the third time in a year for no apparent reason.
+Their pitch is simple: you send them your bills for services like cable, internet, and mobile phones, and their team of human negotiators calls the providers to get you a lower rate or a one-time credit for things like service outages.
+The ideal user is someone who hates negotiating but knows they are most likely overpaying.
+Actually, what have you got to lose?
+You pay a percentage of your savings only.

 Best for: Lowering monthly bills through professional negotiation.